LycorisDev/c_game_cimmerian/maps/README.md

 it's open.

 - **G**: The reference to the goal texture, indicated as 'G' in the wall map.
 The map doesn't need a goal.
+A goal can be crossed if the required amount of collectibles has been gathered.
+If you don't specify a number as a second argument, after the texture, then this amount will be 0.

 - **Digit + F**: The reference to the floor image for a given type.
 The floor types are used in the floor map.